teusink/Home-Security-by-Pi/4-Maintenance.md

 - First, change the hash value of the current installment (just change one character): `sudo nano /boot/.firmware_revision`.
 - Then execute the firmware update again: `sudo rpi-update`.
 - And then do a reboot: `sudo reboot`.

-### Repair Pi-hole
-If for some reason your Pi-hole gives errors (for instance with updating) try repairing first.
-- Change the nameserver to `9.9.9.9` as the resolver with `sudo nano /etc/resolv.conf`.
-- Execute repair with `sudo pihole -r`.
-- Change the nameserver back to `127.0.0.1` as the resolver with `sudo nano /etc/resolv.conf`.
-- And then do a reboot: `sudo reboot`.

-## Patching PiVPN
-OpenVPN has unattended upgrades and it upgrades itself.
-No further configuration required here.

 ## Keep disk-usage in control
 Just as any other system, the Pi accumalates temporary and log data.
 This part is about keeping control of the disk-usage of the SD-card.